timplab/tague_splitcre/README.md

 # tague_splitcre
 All code for preprocessing sequencing data for split cre screen

+Only data from run5 included in publication